-The Cross-enterprise Document Sharing for Imaging (XDS-I) Integration Profile specifies actors and transactions that allow users to share imaging information across enterprises.
-This profile depends on the IHE IT Infrastructure Cross-Enterprise Document Sharing (XDS) profile.
-XDS for Imaging (XDS-I) defines the information to be shared such as sets of DICOM instances (including images, evidence documents, and presentation states), diagnostic imaging reports provided in a ready-for-display.

-Since the XDS for Imaging Profile depends on and extends the IT Infrastructure XDS Profile including the use of terms defined in XDS (e.g., affinity domain, submission set, etc.) the reader of XDS-I is expected to have read and understands the XDS Profile (See ITI TF-1: 10).
+- The Cross-Enterprise Document Sharing for Imaging (XDS-I.b) Integration Profile specifies actors and transactions that allow users to share imaging information across enterprises.
+This profile depends on the IHE IT Infrastructure Cross-Enterprise Document Sharing (XDS.b) profile.
+Cross-Enterprise Document Sharing for Imaging (XDS-I.b) defines the information to be shared such as sets of DICOM instances (including images, evidence documents, and presentation states), diagnostic imaging reports provided in a ready-for-display format. - Since the XDS-I.b Profile depends on and extends the IT Infrastructure XDS.b Profile including the use of terms defined in XDS (e.g., XDS Affinity Domain, submission set, etc.) the reader of XDS-I.b is expected to have read and understood the XDS Profile.

-2.1.17 Mammography Image (MAMMO)
+690 2.1.17 Mammography Image (MAMMO)